dswigh/mtbo-thesis/README.md

 # mtbo-thesis
 Initially forked from an older version of sre/multitask, this repo contains all the code used to generate the plots used in the MTBO chapter of my thesis.
+I just used a pre-existing env I had, I didn't try using setup.py/poetry for creating the env.

 # Multitask